 Link to full article: Hein Online

-Article name: Refugee Policy as Foreign Policy: Iraqi and Afghan Refugee Resettlements to the United States
+Article Title: Refugee Policy as Foreign Policy: Iraqi and Afghan Refugee Resettlements to the United States

 Summary: From 2001 to 2016, the United States admitted four times more refugees from Iraq than Afghanistan, which contradicts US perception of Iraqis as more of a security concern than Afghans.
 The more commonplace lenses of analysis to explain refugee policy, humanitarianism, international law, and national security prove insufficient to explain this contradictory pattern of refugee admittances.
 Thus, the authors argue that refugee policy should also be analyzed through a fourth lens; that of foreign policy, more specifically through a framework they call “politics of neighbors”, to conceptualize that it is not American relationships with refugee-producing countries, but rather their neighbours – the refugee-receiving countries – that determines how the US prioritizes refugee resettlement.”

 In the case of Afghan refugees, two main points of analysis through the politics of neighbors framework explains why the US did not admit as many Afghan refugees: the intra-regional politics between Pakistan and Iran and the economic/ethnic connections that could support displacements within the region.
 In the case of Iraqi refugees, three main points of analysis through politics of neighbors explains the US preference for Iraqi refugees: the American sense of guilt and responsibility for causing the displacement of Iraqis, the unwillingness of Jordan and Syria to accept refugees, and US strategic interest to relieve Jordan, its key ally, of its refugee resettlement responsibilities.